Espanto IV and V: Team history

-In late 1999 Espanto IV and V both competed in a three-way Lucha de Apuestas match against Aguila Roja, with Espanto IV losing to Aguila Roja and thus was forced to have all his hair shaved off after the match.
-By 2001 Espanto IV worked less and less, either retiring from wrestling or adopting a new masked identity that has not been revealed.
-On December 25, 2006, Espanto V was one of eleven wrestlers who put their mask or hair on the line in a steel cage match; others included Hijo del Soberano, Brillante, Ángel Azteca Jr., Moro III, Súper Leopardo, Depredador, Semental, Dorado Jr. and Máquina 27.
+In late 1999, Espanto IV and V both competed in a three-way Lucha de Apuestas match against Aguila Roja, with Espanto IV losing to Roja and being forced to have all his hair shaved off after the match.
+By 2001, Espanto IV worked less and less, either retiring from wrestling or adopting a new masked identity that has not been revealed.
+On December 25, 2006, Espanto V was one of eleven wrestlers who put their mask or hair on the line in a steel cage match; the other participants included Hijo del Soberano, Brillante, Ángel Azteca Jr., Moro III, Súper Leopardo, Depredador, Semental, Dorado Jr. and Máquina 27.
 Espanto V escaped the cage before the end of the match and kept his hair safe for the night.
-In 2007 Espanto V gained a small measure of revenge on behalf of Espanto IV as he defeated Stuka in a Lucha de Apuestas match, forcing Stuka to be shaved bald.
-On September 12, 2010 Espanto V teamed up with Exótico Sexy Francis for a Ruleta de la Muerte ("Roulette of Death") tournament, losing to the teams of Crazy Daisy and Dulce Paola, Pimpinela Escarlata and Sexy Libra, Sexy Piscis and V-57.
+In 2007, Espanto V gained a small measure of revenge on behalf of Espanto IV, defeating Stuka in a Lucha de Apuestas match, which forced Stuka to be shaved bald.
+On September 12, 2010, Espanto V teamed up with exótico Sexy Francis for a Ruleta de la Muerte ("Roulette of Death") tournament, losing to the teams of Crazy Daisy and Dulce Paola, Pimpinela Escarlata and Sexy Libra and Sexy Piscis and V-57.
 Because of the loss, the two were forced to fight each other in a Lucha de Apuestas match, which Espanto V won.
 After the match, Sexy Francis was forced to have his hair shaved off as a result.